1. You'd like to book a table

 Copy !req

-That phone system is a shambles.
+8. That phone system is a shambles,

 Copy !req

-9. No wonder we
+9. no wonder we haven't had any orders!

 Copy !req